MAE Graduate Admissions

 Centrally located in the rolling foothills of Virginia, Charlottesville boasts a thriving intellectual community and cultural life with easy access to recreational venues.
 For more information about UVA and the Charlottesville area, please see http://www.virginia.edu/life/charlottesville and https://embarkcva.com/.

+Application details and frequently asked questions can be found at https://engineering.virginia.edu/future-grads/graduate-admissions.
 You are required to submit letters of recommendation and college transcripts.
-Applicants are not required to take the Graduate Record Examination General Test for application to the Spring 2023 and Fall 2023 semesters.
-You are not required or encouraged to take any subject test.
+Applicants are not required to take the Graduate Record Examination (GRE), General Test, or Subject Tests for application to the Fall 2024 semester.
 Students for whom English is not their native language are required to demonstrate proficiency in English by completing the TOEFL exam administered by the Educational Testing Service.
 They are also encouraged to take the Test of Spoken English (TSE).
+We do not accept Duolingo scores as demonstration of English proficiency.

 Need More Information?